priyanshu785/priyanshu785/README.md

 ### About Me 🚀

-🎓 I’m an Inquisitive guy learning and curious about the computer world & a final year student pursuing my Bachelors in MNNIT Allahabad. </br>
+🎓 I’m an Inquisitive guy learning and curious about the computer world., </br>
 👨‍💻  I am passionate about Web Development, Designing , Algorithms & I enjoy learning new things. </br>

 ### Tech i am familiar with 👨‍💻